-- pandemic.
-This is set in the context of partnership work for 'A Healthy Caring Powys', and ministerial priorities / legislation. - Quarterly planning cycle operational throughout 2020 and expected to be continued in 2021 to respond to Welsh Government quarterly planning requirements - this includes a review of neighbouring provider plans post submission. - Winter Protection Plan for Q3/Q4 completed and reflects PTHB Strategic Priorities; operational winter plan also completed in partnership with RPB (Regional Partnership Board); Service Options Framework provided by Welsh Government in use to support operational planning. - Powys Well-Being Programme - PBC Government scrutiny grid received and responded to during February 21.
+- Quarterly planning cycle operational throughout 2020 and expected to be continued in 2021 to respond to Welsh Government quarterly planning requirements - this includes a review of neighbouring provider plans post submission. - Winter Protection Plan for Q3/Q4 completed and reflects PTHB Strategic Priorities; operational winter plan also completed in partnership with RPB (Regional Partnership Board); Service Options Framework provided by Welsh Government in use to support operational planning. - North Powys Well-Being Programme PBC Welsh Government scrutiny grid received and responded to February 21.
 Procurement discussions commenced to support Infrastructure and health, care and supported living Strategic Outline Cases.
-ARCHUS appointed to support with the demand, capacity and financial modelling work. acceleration for change project business cases approved and projects have either commenced or are being set up.
+ARCHUS appointed to support with the demand, capacity and financial modelling work.
+Most acceleration for change project business cases approved and projects have either commenced or are being set up.
 Work underway on benefits plan to agree indicators and collect baseline data.
 South Powys Programme Board already in place to implement the respond to the South Wales Programme and the opening of the Grange University Hospital in Spring 21.
-Scope revised to enable fast-tracking of South Powys pathways by mid November 2020.
+Scope revised to enable fasttracking of South Powys pathways by mid November 2020.
 First phase of programme delivered up to the opening of the Grange University Hospital; second phase of programme underway. - Partnership mechanisms are in place in key areas of work including joint oversight and leadership of Test, Trace and Protect, Care Homes, Unscheduled Care and Winter Preparedness.
-The RPB and PSB are re-established and have commenced recovery planning. - Powys Consultation Plans and situation reports developed for each live consultation to ensure PTHB responses consider the impact on Powys residents.
+The RPB and PSB are reestablished and have commenced recovery planning. - Powys Consultation Plans and situation reports developed for each live consultation to ensure PTHB responses consider the impact on Powys residents.